Cloud Cost Management FAQ

 Business consequences:

-Failed cloud migration ROI when savings don't materialize
+Failed cloud-migration ROI when savings never materialise

-Competitive disadvantage compared to more efficient organizations
+Competitive disadvantage versus more efficient organisations

 How is cloud cost management different from FinOps?